Mohamad432123/Real-estate-/aws/nodes/frontend + backend nodes.md

 4. **Different Service Management**:
    - Frontend requires managing the PHP server service
    - Backend requires managing the Node.js application service

+## IP Mismatch Solution Explanation

+The changes implemented in this guide address the potential IP mismatch issue that could occur during failover scenarios.
+Here's how the solution works:

+### Problem:
+- Previously, the React code in SignUp.js and Login.js had hardcoded IP addresses (http://100.71.100.5:8000/front_to_back_sender.php)
+- During failover, if the frontend was running on the backend VM (100.70.91.110), these hardcoded requests would still try to reach the original frontend VM (100.71.100.5), which might be down

+### Solution:
+1. **Use Relative URLs in React Code**:
+   - Changed fetch URLs from absolute (http://100.71.100.5:8000/front_to_back_sender.php) to relative (/front_to_back_sender.php)
+   - This makes the React app send requests to whatever server is currently hosting it

+2. **Configure Nginx on Both VMs to Handle Authentication Requests**:
+   - Added a location block for /front_to_back_sender.php in both frontend and backend Nginx configurations
+   - Each configuration proxies the request to the local PHP server running on port 8000
+   - This ensures authentication requests are properly handled regardless of which VM is hosting the frontend

+3. **Ensure PHP Server is Available on Both VMs**:
+   - Both VMs have the PHP server service configured to run on port 8000
+   - The service is started during failover to handle authentication requests

+This approach maintains your original architecture while making the frontend code portable between VMs.
+The key insight is that by using relative URLs, the browser automatically sends requests to the current host, and Nginx routes them to the appropriate local service.